Kraus-Lab/active-enhancers/scripts/README.md

 # Kraus lab template for identifying active enhancers from GRO-seq data.

-This directory and pipeline contains the scripts to run identify active enhancers from GRO-seq data.
+This directory and pipeline contains the scripts to identify active enhancers from GRO-seq data.

 <img src="../images/figure_1.png" width="500">